 - consider additional eligibility criteria for government grants or charitable status

-The commissioner will submit to the Minister of Energy:
+The commissioner is responsible for providing the Minister of Energy with:

-- an interim report with advice, proposals, recommendations, analyses or policy options related to the inquiry no later than January 31, 2020
+- An interim report with advice, proposals, recommendations, analyses or policy options related to the inquiry.
+This interim report was provided to government in January 2020.

-- a final report setting out the findings and recommendations no later than July 2, 2020
+- A final report setting out the findings and recommendations by January 31, 2021.

 The minister will publish the final report within 90 days of receiving it from the commissioner.